007-Ozalp/CMEMS-Reanalysis-Data-Management/CMEMS-Time Series Analysis/READ_ME-CMEMS-Time Series Analysis.md

   Input Datasets: CMEMS Reanalysis Model Sea Surface Temperature data from 1987 to 2019 at 1st Vertical level.

+  Programming language is in Python through Anaconda [Jupyter Lab](https://jupyter.org/).

-  File types for Temperature at Sea Surface:
+  File format types for Temperature at Sea Surface are:

             1D: .csv and .nc